GraphQL Tips and Best Practices

 }

 If we want to return the results for a single user.
-We can use that users email address which is unique in Turbot.
+We can use that users email address which is unique in Guardrails.
 For example, we want to see all active grants for user omero@turbot.com, we can use the following input:

 {